Uncertainty-Aware Offline Data-Driven Multi-Objective Optimization: Experiments

 \subsubsection{Optimization Algorithms}

-The optimization framework is implemented using pymoo version 0.6.1.3~\cite{pymoo}.
-The fitness functions are revised by different surrogate models with a modified ranking process, enabling the algorithm to incorporate uncertainty information.
-The population size is set to 100, and the maximum number of gener-

-ation is 100, resulting in a total of 10,000 fitness evaluations.
+The optimization framework is implemented using pymoo \cite{pymoo}.
+The population size is set to 100, and the maximum number of generations is 100, resulting in a total of 10,000 fitness evaluations.
 For the reproduction operators, Simulated Binary Crossover (SBX) \cite{opt-sbx} is applied with a crossover probability of 1.0 and a distribution factor of $\eta = 20$.
 Polynomial mutation \cite{nsga_ii} is employed with a mutation probability of $1/D$ and the same distribution factor.